 Also known as the “City of Dreams” (because of being Sigmund Freud’s birthplace – the first psycho-analyst in the world), Vienna is filled with history, architecture, music, art,, and so much beauty.

-If you are in Vienna for an extended weekend or a small trip and only have 3 days in the city, you have to plan your days smartly so you get to explore all the important sights as well as have enough time for a bit of fun and entertainment.
+If you are in the city for an extended weekend or a small trip and only have 3 days in Vienna, you have to plan your days smartly so you get to explore all the important sights as well as have enough time for a bit of fun and entertainment.

 One of the first things you should do is research online to see the features and benefits of a Vienna Card and Vienna Pass.
 While the Vienna Card has been in existence for many years and is the cheaper option, the Vienna Pass offers a lot of additional features that may be of interest (including unlimited use of hop-on-hop-off services throughout the duration of your pass validity and free entrance to over 60 top attractions) .